 Though the brain will notice the sounds, they’re not the same as normal hearing.
 Speech therapy and rehabilitation are necessary to learn how to properly interpret these sounds.

-Like most other medical devices, there are pros and cons of cochlear implants.
+Like most other medical devices, cochlear implants present pros and cons.

 If you have severe hearing loss, a cochlear implant could improve your quality of life.

 The benefits depend on your procedure and rehabilitation process.
 With a cochlear implant, you might be able to: